Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Introduction

 The paper is organized as follows.
 Section~\ref{sec:methods} reviews the Bayesian framework, summarizes the relative binning algorithm, and describes the TIGER pipeline.
 Section~\ref{sec:Benchmarking} presents validation studies on simulated BBH signals, and the high-SNR Cosmic Explorer forecast.
-Section~\ref{sec:bench-real_GW_event} demonstrated the application of single and multi-parameter TIGER tests, accelerated by relative binning, to GW150914 and GW250114 and report our results.
+Section~\ref{sec:bench-real_GW_event} demonstrates the application of single and multi-parameter TIGER tests, accelerated by relative binning, to GW150914 and GW250114 and reports the results.
 Section~\ref{sec:conclusion} summarizes the results and discusses implications for scalable GR tests with current and XG detectors.